-On June 8, 2017, QIO entered into a transportation agreement with the Quebec North Shore & Labrador Railway Company Inc. ("QNS&L") for the transportation of iron ore from Bloom Lake by way of the QNS&L railway for approximately 400 kilometres from the Wabush Lake Junction in Labrador City, Newfoundland & Labrador to the Sept-Îles Junction in Sept-Îles, Québec.
+On June 8, 2017, QIO entered into a rail transportation agreement with Quebec North Shore and Labrador Railway Company, Inc. ("QNS&L") for the transportation of iron ore concentrate from Bloom Lake by rail from the Wabush Lake Junction in Labrador City, Newfoundland & Labrador to the Sept-îles Junction in Sept-îles, Quebec.